-DOS requires that file names follow a particular form.
-Specifically, file names cannot be longer than eight (8) characters, and cannot contain any of the following ><..; := ? \ \\.
+Your operating system requires that file names follow a particular form.
+Specifically, file names cannot be longer than eight (8) characters, and cannot contain any of the following > < ., ; : = ? .
 It is helpful when creating file names to be as inventive as possible.
 Some examples of file names are: